patteg21/pigeon-evals/README.md

 __TODO:__
-- Add more tooling such as powerpoint generation to the tool-kit
+- Add more tooling such as powerpoint generation / memory system to the tool-kit
 - Overhaul the typing in the server itself to use even more Pydantic Models
-- Create a seperate repo for the MCP Server and remove all inter depdenncies.
 - Increase test coverage to get a more granual level
 - Do a more complex RAG system when give a user query such as - query rewrite, query summarization, text extraction to better server the request of a user.
 - Add in additional query parameters for the Agent to further filter based on the document metadata.